gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - It ensures that a product supplier, integrator or an asset owner follows an efficient method for secured process with a key aspect on safety of the personnel

 It's divided into four _parts_:

   - General: basic terminologies and concepts

   - Policies: required to implement a cybersec system

   - System: describes security requirements for systems

   - Component: describes security requirements for systems for components

-Different from normal IT systems given they are rarely patched or changed, but time dependency here is critical, less awareness overall.
-It defines also some _roles_:
-- product supplier
+Differs from IT systems due to infrequent patching, critical time dependency, and lower awareness.
+Defines roles:

-  - responsible for development and testing of the control system, embedded device and host device
+- Product supplier: responsible for development and testing of control systems, embedded devices, and host devices

-- system integrator

-  - responsible for the integration and starting up, with conformance to specific security levels
+- System integrator: responsible for integration and start-up, conforming to security levels

+- Asset owner: responsible for operational and maintenance capabilities

 #pagebreak()

-- asset owner

-  - responsible for operational and maintenance capabilities

 Let's list some _concepts_: